Call 305-340-9002 to schedule your consultation.

 There are as many as 10 varieties of warts, the most common considered to be the most harmless.
 It is possible to get warts from others; they are contagious and usually enter the body in an area of broken skin.
 They typically disappear after a few months but can last for years and can recur.

 Skin tags are small, benign tumors that form primarily in areas where the skin creases, such as the neck, armpit, and groin.
+This includes vaginal skin tag removal.
 They may also occur on the face, usually on the eyelids.
 Skin tags are harmless and typically painless, and do not grow or change over time.
 It is believed that skin tags occur from skin friction against the skin, since they are so often found in skin creases and folds.

 All procedures can have side effects including, but not limited to, bruising, swelling, redness, pigmentation changes, and infection.
 Healing time varies from person to person and also depends on the type of procedure.
 If you have special events planned, you should plan 1-2 weeks in advance to allow healing time.